App Comparison

 Our Verdict

 If you just need an invite link, use Partiful.
-If you need a gorgeous formal invitation, use Paperless Post.
+If you need a formal designer invitation and little else, use Paperless Post.
 If you need a seating chart, use AllSeated.

 But if you want one app where you can plan, invite, budget, coordinate vendors, manage RSVPs, and get AI help when you're stuck — that's LOMA.